-I travel with both of these bad boys (rarely at the same time) and there are usually a lot of factors to take in before committing to your luggage of choice.
+I have travelled with both of these bad boys to over 100 countries (rarely at the same time) and there are usually a lot of factors to take in before committing to your luggage of choice.

 Backpack vs Suitcase: The Pros and Cons

 With all the above being said, I do love a good hard-fought battle and to get down to the nitty-gritty of the superior luggage argument, we need to be aware of the fact that both types of luggage come with their own bragging rights.